BenLand100/benland/content/post/2024-09-28 Deep-sky images from the last several months.md

 Galactic cores tend to have enough stars to have blown away the dust long ago, leading to very little new star formation, and a generally older, redder population of stars.
 Towards the fringes, that dust collects and gets pressed back into new stars in a repeating cycle as stars die and return their material with catastrophic explosions or general off-gassing of hot material.

-{{<figure src="/images/astro/background_galaxies.jpg" class="right" caption="Crop of the background of the M51 image, showing some more distant galaxies: NGC5169 and NGC5173.
+{{<figure src="/images/astro/background_galaxies.jpg" class="center" caption="Crop of the background of the M51 image, showing some more distant galaxies: NGC5169 and NGC5173.
 The smallest was not labeled in the catalogs I had available, but is certainly known.
 The other dots in this image are stars in our galaxy.">}}
 In the star field surrounding M51, there are luminous objects that appear to be fuzzy stars, but lack diffraction spikes or a saturated core.
 Sometimes they will have some visible structure, or a clear shape, and other times will simply be a fuzzy orb -- these are even more distant galaxies.
-Several examples are shown in the crop on the right, which are over a hundred million light years away.
+Several examples are shown in the crop above, which are over a hundred million light years away.
 While it can be hard to discriminate a star from a galaxy (very distant galaxies are very hard to tell from dim stars), some smudges of light can be very clearly identified as galaxies by their extent and lack of diffraction spikes.
 Generally speaking the smaller they are the further they are, so these background galaxies are some of the furthest objects I've imaged.